Branta: Species list

 The relationships of the enigmatic Geochen rhuax, formerly known only from parts of a single bird's skeleton damaged due to apparently dying in a lava flow, were long unresolved.
 After reexamination of the subfossil material and comparisons with other subfossil bones from the island of Hawaiʻi assigned to the genus Branta, it was redescribed as Branta rhuax in 2013.
 While a presumed relation between B. rhuax and the shelducks, proposed by Lester Short in 1970, has thus been refuted, bones of a shelduck-like bird have been found more recently on Kaua‘i.
-Whether this latter anatid was indeed a shelduck is presently undetermined.

-Similarly, two bones found on Oʻahu indicate the erstwhile present of a gigantic waterfowl on this island.
+Similarly, two bones found on Oʻahu indicate the erstwhile presence of a gigantic waterfowl on this island.
 Its relationships relative to this genus and the moa-nalos, enormous goose-like dabbling ducks, are completely undeterminable at present.

 Early fossil record

 Several fossil species of Branta have been described.
 Since the true geese are hardly distinguishable by anatomical features, the allocation of these to this genus is somewhat uncertain.
-A number of supposed prehistoric grey geese have been described from North America, partially from the same sites as species assigned to Branta.
-Whether these are correctly assigned – meaning that the genus Anser was once much more widespread than today and that it coexisted with Branta in freshwater habitat which it today does only most rarely – is not clear.
-Especially in the case of B. dickeyi and B. howardae, doubts have been expressed about its correct generic assignment.